Hybeekay-dev/ecommerce-store-application/README.md

 ## Requirements

-For development, you will only need Node.js, a node global package, npm, MySQL and Redis installed in your development environment.
+For development, you will only need Node.js, a node global package, npm, MySQL and Docker installed in your development environment.

 ### Node
 - #### Node installation on Windows